Tejas-Suresh/Projects/README.md

-# Projects
+# TRAC(The Radio Astronomy Club)
-A collection of projects done on Jupyter Notebook.
+## A collection of technical tasks performed as a part of TRAC.

-The projects involve analysing NBA finals data and cleaning gravitational wave data.
+The projects involve analysing,plotting and cleaning gravitational wave data.